predsci/CHMAP/CHD-mkdocs/docs/db/iit.md

-# Database for Limb-Brightening Correction
+# Database for Inter-Instrument Transformation
-For the Limb-Brightening Correction, the database is used to query for images, store histograms, and store fit parameter values.
+For the Inter-Instrument Transformation.
+The database is used to query Limb-Brightening Corrected data.
-These fit parameter values can then be queried in order to apply the Limb-Brightening correction and save corrected data to the database.
+1D Intensity Histograms are created and stored in the database.
+After calculation, fit parameters are stored in the database then queried to apply the IIT Correction and corrected data is saved in the database.

 ## Tables

-### EUV Images
+### Corrected Images
-This table stores files and information associated with EUV Images.
+This table stores data associated with images after corrections have been applied.
+Images are stored after the Limb-Brightening Correction has been applied ([LBC Step Three](../ipp/lbc.md#apply-limb-brightening-correction-and-plot-corrected-images)) then queried for the IIT Calculation.
+After IIT Correction is applied, data is saved here as well.

 __Columns:__
 > *image_id:* auto-incremented integer id associated with the image (Primary Key, Integer)
+> *meth_id:*  auto-incremented integer id associated with the specific method (Foreign Key: Meth Defs, Integer)
 > *date_obs:* time of image observation (DateTime)
 > *instrument:* observation instrument (String)
 > *wavelength:* observation wavelength (Integer)